Bavaria hijacks EU migration talks

 But Sunday's talks could also kick open wider still the Pandora's Box of immigration.

-Italy showed no sign of agreeing to bottleneck migrants on its German border ahead of the meeting.
+Italy showed no sign of agreeing to bottleneck migrants on its side of the German border ahead of the meeting.

-"If anyone in the EU thinks Italy should keep being a landing point and refugee camp, they have misunderstood," its far-right interior minister and de facto leader, Matteo Salvini said.
+"If anyone in the EU thinks Italy should keep being a landing point and refugee camp, they have misunderstood," its far-right interior minister Matteo Salvini said.

-He threatened to withhold Italian funding to the EU budget if he did not get his way.
+Italy might withhold funding to the EU budget if he did not get his way, he said.

 "The air in Europe is changing and we are optimistic," Salvini added, after meeting Austria's far-right vice-chancellor, Heinz Christian Strache, this week.

-Sunday's talks will see French president Emmanuel Macron meet the Italian prime minister after Macron said Italy's decision to turn back a migrant boat was "nauseating" and after Italy called him a "hypocrite".
+Sunday's talks will see French president Emmanuel Macron meet the Italian prime minister after Macron said Italy's recent decision to turn back a migrant boat was "nauseating" and after Italy in turn called him a "hypocrite".

+It will also see Italy meet Spain after Madrid took in the rejected boat, the Aquarius, but with little thanks from Rome.

+"Spain has opened its ports, France did too.
+In Spain they celebrated, fine.
+But we could not celebrate every six hours," Italy's deputy prime minister, Luigi Di Maio, another populist, said.

-But even if they make nice, that leaves the anti-migrant bloc in central Europe left to tackle.
+Even if they all make nice, that still leaves the anti-migrant bloc in central Europe left to tackle.

-The Czech Republic, Hungary, Poland, and Slovakia have boycotted EU migrant sharing and might feel angry by being left out of Sunday's meeting.
+The Czech Republic, Hungary, Poland, and Slovakia have boycotted EU migrant-sharing.

+Merkel plans to meet Hungarian prime minister Viktor Orban in Berlin on 5 July, but the so-called Visegrad bloc might take offence at being left out of Sunday's summit.

-"There is no question that after Sunday we would dictate to other member states the line that should be taken" on migration, Juncker said on Thursday in a nod to sensitivities.
+"There's no question that after Sunday we would dictate to other member states the line that should be taken" on migration, Juncker said on Thursday, in a nod to sensitivities.

+The mini-summit was not about Germany, but about wider European security, Austrian leader Sebastian Kurz also said at a meeting in Linz, Austria, with Bavarian politicians.

+"The summit on Sunday is not about German politics.
+It's about the solution to an immigration question that's long overdue," he said.